 On August 15, 2007, we sold our facility in Westbury, New York under a five-year leaseback agreement.
 VasoHealthcare also leases facilities in Greensboro, North Carolina pursuant to a lease which expires in May 2013.
-FGE leases facilities in Wuxi,

-China, pursuant to leases expiring in December 2013 and February 2015, and a facility in Foshan, China, pursuant to lease state expires in April 2013.
+FGE leases facilities in Wuxi, China, pursuant to leases that expiring in December 2013 and February 2015, and a facility in Foshan, China, pursuant to a lease that expires in April 2013.